nrs-org/novelslop/content/vol_01/chap_14.typ

   what she heard, a girl from the club noticed Mona's friend group approaching.

   She was typing something on her phone, before taking a quick look up to see Mona and her friends.
+Mikoto was getting goosebumps, _"wait, was she _that_
-Realizing that their presence was finally noticed, Uta sighed, before speaking up in part of Mikoto.
+    nervous?"_, Mona thought.
+It seemed that Uta had also noticed that, so she sighed, before speaking up in part of Mikoto.

   "Excuse me, we are here to check out the club..."
 Uta shouted.
+It was not loud, but enough for the group to fully notice them.

   "Wow, new members?
 Are we for real?"
 A girl stood up, seemingly shocked by the arrival of Mona's group, then shouted loudly, "Hina!
 You got some new